 To make the follow-up process easier, you can make use of tools like Mailshake or simply use the snooze option offered by Streak CRM or your mail client ( I use AirMail for Mac).

-In the blog post, make sure you mention that you are a freelance writer for hire and if possible include a link to your site.
+In the blog post, make sure to mention that you are a freelance writer for hire and if possible include a link to your site.
 Make sure that the article is written with your name on it or else it will be useless.

 Join FB groups